jai-dutta/COMP1002-Assignment/README.md

 ## Usage:

-To run the AVMS simulation: from src directory run `python Main.py` to run the tests: from root directory run `pytest`
+To run the AVMS simulation: from src directory run `python Main.py`
+To run the tests: from project root directory run `pytest`

 ## Class and Method Descriptions